 Without Terms and Conditions, you’re just sending out products, hopefully getting paid and crossing your fingers that you don’t get sued.

 Many business owners hire contractors in the growth stage before they’re 100% confident they’re got the consistency of cash flow to hire full-blown employees.
-As contractors often have their own businesses (sometimes in a related or the same industry), it’s very important you have a contract in place.
+As contractors often have their own businesses (sometimes in a related or the same industry), it’s very important you have a Contractor Agreement in place.

 Growing your team through contractors can reduce some types of risk in your growing business (for example, the risk of dipping into profit margins if receivables drop after you’ve hired employees), however, they introduce other types of risks.